Cranberry Specials

 - 1/2 teaspoon freshly grated orange zest

-Combine all ingredients and stir well.
-Pour the mixture into an 8-1/2 x 4-1/2-inch
+- Pour the mixture into an 8-1/2 x 4-1/2-inch loaf pan.

-loaf pan.
-Cover and freeze until firm.
-Cut into slices.
-Makes about 8 servings.
+- Cover and freeze until firm.

-decades and may still be, for all I know.
-But this next recipe is a good one that has
+Molded gelatin salads were terribly out of fashion for several decades and may still be, for all I know.
+But this next recipe is a good one that has been around for years.

 - 1 small package cherry Jell-O